Many happy returns: For animation, it’s a year of comebacks in 2024 for familiar faces

 For example, Walt Disney Pictures will take the first step in franchise creation by releasing two second chapters: Inside Out 2 (from Disney subsidiary Pixar) and Moana 2.

-Universal Pictures has given the Kung Fu Panda and Despicable Me franchises fourth chapters, while Sonic The Hedgehog gets a third and Transformers One is the animated prequel based on the live-action film series (2007 to 2023).
+Universal Pictures has given the Kung Fu Panda and Despicable Me franchises fourth chapters, while Paramount’s Sonic The Hedgehog gets a third and Transformers One is the animated prequel based on the live-action film series (2007 to 2023).

-But the distributor is also releasing original material in the magical adventure IF, which stands for Imaginary Friends, about a girl with the power to see everyone’s make-believe buddies.
+Paramount has original material in the magical adventure IF, which stands for Imaginary Friends, about a girl with the power to see everyone’s make-believe buddies.

 Because launching originals is less risky for streaming services, companies such as Netflix are leading the charge.